Last Updated on 20th April 2021

 You send an email to everyone giving them update.
 They reply to you but not to all.
 Then someone else replies to you.
 Suddenly the conversation is splitting out into seven separate conversations with everyone’s ideas being directed at one person when it should be a group discussion.
 With Teams this doesn’t happen.
 Everyone knows what the status of the discussion is, keeping the productivity flowing.

-If you are interesting in harnessing the power of Microsoft Teams or Office 365 please get in touch.
+If you are interested in harnessing the power of Microsoft Teams or Office 365 please get in touch with ACUTEC today.